 Richard Hawkins - Chief Engineer and the Hood's answer to Scotty.
 More a cerebral, technical man than a improvising jury-rigging style.
 Went onto the transwarp project and the new Hood.

 Elizabeth Buckingham - Captain of the Hood from 2280 - 2285.
 Wife of famed Admiral Charles Lawrence Buckingham, she was a shrewd tactician in Starfleet and transferred from the Merrimac to the Hood to assume command.
 Able to assess a situation rapidly, Buckingham soon made a name for herself on the Hood and was quickly dispelling the myth that Emma Roberts' boots were impossible to fill.
 Buckingham sacrificed her life at the conclusion of the battle between the Hood and three Klingon vessels.
-Buckingham choosing to stay on the Hood to buy time for the survivors to evacuate.
+Buckingham dyng when the bridge module was destroyed.

 Buckingham left behind two sons and a husband; Starfleet immortalised her and the rest of the crew of the Hood NCC-1703.
 Their sacrifice galvanised Starfleet and the Federation Council into tightening up the borders against Klingon incursions.

 Thomas Saunders was the Second Officer of the Hood who worked up to become the Executive Officer of NCC-1703 at the time of her loss.
 Saunders was seen to take the positions on the Bridge that were left empty when crewmembers were injured or killed.
-When Captain Buckingham was critically injured, he continued to ensure her orders could be carried out.
-When Buckingham ordered the abandoning of the wrecked Hood, Saunders was ordered to take care of the survivors and to ensure Starfleet was notified of what really happened.
+When Captain Buckingham was killed, he continued to ensure her orders could be carried out.
+He continued to fight from auxiliary control when the Bridge was destroyed.

 After the loss of the Hood, Saunders was promoted for his gallantry to Captain and sent to command the new U.S.S.
 Hood, NCC-2541.
 Saunders, along with Hawkins, would continue the Hood family aboar te new vessel of the name.